YoungHaKim7/html_css_js_web_dev/README.md

 ## BEM

-- The Block, Element, Modifier methodology (commonly referred to as BEM) is a popular naming convention for classes in HTML and CSS.
+- The <em>Block, Element, Modifier</em> methodology (commonly referred to as BEM) is a popular naming convention for classes in HTML and CSS.

   - https://css-tricks.com/bem-101/